Santa Hunters

 Santa Hunters is a 2014 made-for-television film created for Nickelodeon.
 It was directed by Savage Steve Holland, based on a script written by Jamie Nash and produced by Amy Sydorick.
 The film stars Benjamin Flores Jr., Breanna Yde, Laya DeLeon Hayes, and Mace Coronel as a group of children trying to find evidence to prove the existence of Santa Claus.

-Plot summary
+Plot

 All Alex wants to do is prove to the world that Santa exists.
 He has managed to convince his sister Elizabeth and their cousins Zoey and Richard to setting up cameras throughout their house to capture footage of Santa.
 Their attempt is successful, but to their horror, they discover that Santa loses a bit of his magic every time he's seen.
 As Christmas starts to vanish before their eyes, it's up to the children to find and destroy the evidence of Santa.
 However, they must first contend with their Uncle Charlie's girlfriend Natasha, who is determined to sell the footage of Santa for her own selfish gains.